 Santa Train Ride

-But, the upside is that your kids can have a longer chat with Santa and you can take nice photos with Santa.
-And it’s located in Snoqualmie, WA which is about 30 minutes from Seattle.
+But the upside is that your kids can have a longer chat with Santa, and you can take nice photos with him.
+It’s located in Snoqualmie, WA, which is about 30 minutes from Seattle.

 You can read all about our experience on The Santa Train at the Northwest Railway Museum.